Understanding the implications of underinsurance

-- Budget – Budget for your insurance premiums as you would with any household expense, and see them as an important risk-management measure that will protect you and your household against life’s uncertainties.
+- Budget – Budget for your insurance premiums as you would with any household expense.

 - Realise risk is part of life – We’d prefer not to think about it, but assessing potential risks is the best way to be prepared for unexpected events in life.